nrfconnect/sdk-nrf/samples/nrf9160/sms/README.rst

 .. _CONFIG_SMS_SEND_PHONE_NUMBER:

-CONFIG_SMS_SEND_PHONE_NUMBER - Configuration for recipient phone number The sample configuration is used to set the recipient phone number if you need to send SMS.
+CONFIG_SMS_SEND_PHONE_NUMBER - Configuration for recipient phone number in international format The sample configuration is used to set the recipient phone number in international format if you need to send an SMS.

 Additional configuration
 ========================